 The initial evaluation with a physician that performs eyelid aesthetic and reconstructive surgery is centered around three questions: 1) What feature of the eyelids is perceived as being abnormal?
 2) Are any other areas of the face contributing to the eyelid abnormality or under consideration for cosmetic rejuvenation? and 3) Are any underlying eye or health abnormalities present that could compromise the anticipated procedures or its results?
 It is worthwhile examining these questions in some detail.

-Prior to an initial consultation with a physician, careful scrutiny of the face and eyelids in a mirror and in recent photographs will lead many patients toward a more concrete idea of what it is exactly that they do not like about their eyes.
+Prior to an initial consultation with a physician, careful scrutiny of the face and eyelids in a mirror and in recent photographs will lead many patients toward a more concrete idea about what exactly they do not like about their eyes.
 Being able to pinpoint a problem area enables the surgeon to address your needs and helps to avoid misunderstanding about desired post-operative appearances.
-This also conveys to the surgeon that you have given some thought as to what appears abnormal and that you're not just "shopping" for a new look; something that if left to the discretion of the surgeon and his tastes may not end up to be at all what you had expected.
+This also conveys to the surgeon that you have given some thought as to what appears abnormal and that you’re not just “shopping” for a new look; something that if left to the discretion of the surgeon and his tastes may not end up to be at all what you had expected.

 Protecting the eye and keeping it moist and lubricated is the function of the eyelid.
 By tightening the skin and underlying muscles, surgery could compromise the ability to close the eye completely and allow the eye to dry.
 Careful preoperative assessment of tear function and corneal sensation and eye movements are essential in ensuring that the eye is able to maintain a normal moist condition after surgery.